koladilip/sigl-studio/docs/features/camera.md

 ## Overview

-The SITL Camera and Perspective Control System provides sophisticated camera positioning, lens controls, and cinematic effects for creating professional-quality images.
+The SIGL Camera and Perspective Control System provides sophisticated camera positioning, lens controls, and cinematic effects for creating professional-quality images.
 This system supports everything from basic viewpoint adjustments to complex multi-camera setups with advanced depth of field and motion effects.

 ## Core Principles